falltergeist/falltergeist/README.md

 falltergeist
 ============

-Opensource crossplatform Fallout 2™ engine writen in C++
+Opensource crossplatform Fallout 2™ engine writen in C++ and SDL